jjensenral/imgex/README.md

 ## IMPLEMENTATION

-The software is licensed under the MIT license.
+The software is licensed under the GNU GPL in order to be compatible with the LGPL-3 licensed Qt.

 It is written in C++ - requiring C++20 - and depends only on [Qt](https://www.qt.io/).

-## Why X

-and why not a toolkit, particularly a cross platform one?
-The intention was to have a simple way of constructing images which could even be placed in the root window, as a background (provided the window manager doesn't clobber it).

 ## VERSIONS

+### 0.02

 ### 0.01